Debugging

 Python comes with a handy built-in library pdb

-that you can use from the CLI to debug small programs.
+that you can use from the CLI to debug programs.
 See docs.python: pdb for documentation.
-Here's some of the frequently used commands (only short form is shown, see documentation for long form and more details).
+Here are some of the frequently used commands (only short form is shown, see documentation for long form and more details).

 l

-prints entire code for the current function or frames
+prints the full code for the current function or frames

-execute current line, treats function call as a single execution stepc
+execute the current line, treats function call as a single execution stepc

 continue execution until the next breakpointp expression